 Please read the guidance notes which will help you complete your application.

-To make an application under the revised cultural test, please proceed to the application form below:
+To make an application under the cultural test, please proceed to the application form below:

 A hard copy statutory declaration must be completed in conjunction with a printed copy of your online application form (please see the Supporting documents section below for further information).